Owerre/Anomaly-Detection/README.md

 - Elliptic Envelope.

 In the real-world unsupervised problems, the business has to validate the predicted results due to absence of ground truth.
-In the present problem, however, the predicted labels were validated with the true labels, and the results below show that the unsupervised models predicted so many false positives.
+In the present problem, however, the predicted labels were validated with the true labels, and the results below show that the unsupervised models predicted so many false positives, but with perfect recall.

 ![fig](Network-intrusion/image/unsup.png)